craftcms/cms/docs/routing.md

 'news/(\d{4})/(\d{2})' => 'news/_archive',
 ```

-…if you access http://example.com/news/2014/04, your news/\_archive.html template will get loaded with a ‘matches’ variable set to this:
+…if you access `http://example.com/news/2014/04`, your `news/_archive.html` template will get loaded with a `matches` variable set to this:

 ```php
 array(